Unleash/unleash/website/docs/sdks/java.md

   //do old boring stuff
 }
 ```

-Please note the client SDK will synchronize with the Unleash-hosted API on initialization, and thus it can take a few milliseconds the first time before the client has the correct state.
-You can use the _synchronousFetchOnInitialisation_ option to block the client until it has successfully synced with the server.

 Read more about the [Unleash architecture](https://www.unleash-hosted.com/articles/our-unique-architecture) to learn how it works in more details